Gaussian Copula Models for Nonignorable Missing Data Using Auxiliary Marginal Quantiles: Gaussian Copula with Nonignorable Missing Data

 where $\mathbbm{1}_{e}=1$ when the expression $e$ in its index is true and $\mathbbm{1}_{e}=0$ otherwise.
 The $\boldsymbol C_{\boldsymbol \theta}$ captures multivariate dependence among the study variables themselves as well as between study variables and nonresponse indicators.
+The latter correlations can encode potentially nonignorable missingness, as discussed in Section \ref{sec:AN}.
 The values of $(\alpha_{r_1}, \dots, \alpha_{r_p})$ model the marginal probabilities of missingness.
 For the study variables, each $z_{ij}$ is transformed to the observed data scale by applying the standard normal cumulative distribution function $\Phi$ and the inverse of the marginal distribution function for $Y_{j}$.
 For the nonresponse indicators, each $z_{i(p+j)}$ satisfies a probit data augmentation \citep{chib1998analysis}.